bajamircea/bajamircea.github.io/_posts/2016-09-18-beautiful-maths-euler-power.markdown

 ---

-Starting with power series and building on derivation, factorials, exponential function, trignometry and complex numbers we'll get to Euler's formula; some of the most beautiful mathematics I've seen comming together.
+Starting with power series and building on derivation, factorials, exponential function, trigonometry and complex numbers we'll get to Euler's formula; some of the most beautiful mathematics I've seen coming together.

 {% include mathjax.html %}